linjian5477/linjian5477.github.io/_pages/about.md

 Here are a [CV](../assets/CV.pdf) and a [publication list](../assets/publication_list.pdf).

-New Updates:
+Updates:

-2026 8.18: The paper "Non-Existence of Smooth Full-Holonomy Cayley Fibrations" by Jianfeng Lin, Viktor F. Majewski, Jacek Rzemieniecki has been posted on arxiv.
+o 2026 8.18: The paper "Non-Existence of Smooth Full-Holonomy Cayley Fibrations" by Jianfeng Lin, Viktor F. Majewski, Jacek Rzemieniecki has been posted on arxiv.